orbeon/orbeon-forms-doc/form-runner/component/wizard.md

 The `fr:wizard` component presents the nested list of `fr:section` elements as a series of navigable steps, with only one section is visible at a time.
 The component also shows a table of contents and buttons allowing users to navigate between sections.

+[SINCE Orbeon Forms 2016.2]

+`fr:wizard` also supports optional navigation through the first level of subsections.

 ## Basic usage

 ```xml